MGaetan89/Kolumbus/Readme.md

 Check the [demo application](app/src/main/kotlin/io/kolumbus/demo/DemoActivity.kt) to see how to use Kolumbus.

-The following example assumes that you have two classes named `Category` and `Product` in your project, which both extends from `io.realm.RealmObject`.
+The following example assumes that you have two classes named `Category` and `Product` in your project, which both inherits from `io.realm.RealmModel`.

 ```kotlin
 // Kotlin